PrivateCoffee/privatecoffee-website/README.md

 This is the source code for the [Private.coffee](https://private.coffee) website.

-It is a simple Flask application that generates the HTML for the website based on the services defined in the `services.json` file.
+It is a simple Jinja2 static website generator that compiles the templates in the `templates` directory in conjunction with the JSON files in the `data` directory to generate the static HTML files in the `build` directory.

 ## Development